Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Harrow and are not the council.
 About us

-The Health and Wellbeing Board of Harrow Council met on Thursday 12 March 2026 to discuss a range of public health matters.
-Key topics included an assessment of tuberculosis (TB) health needs in the borough, strategies for early homelessness prevention, and an update on the Joint Strategic Needs Assessment (JSNA) work plan.
-The Board was also scheduled to receive an overview of the community equipment service and discuss proposals for the relocation of the Mount Vernon Cancer Centre.
+The Health and Wellbeing Board met on Thursday 12 March 2026 to discuss a range of critical public health issues.
+Key decisions included endorsing actions to combat rising tuberculosis rates, noting progress on early homelessness prevention, and agreeing to continue developing the Joint Strategic Needs Assessment.
+The Board also received updates on the Community Equipment Service and the ongoing consultation regarding the Mount Vernon Cancer Centre.

 Tuberculosis Health Needs Assessment

-- Raising awareness of the Health Needs Assessment and disseminating it among relevant networks and communities.
+• Endorse raising awareness of the Health Needs Assessment and disseminating it to relevant networks and communities.

-- Partnering with the North West London Integrated Care Board to explore supplementary routes for the Latent TB Infection screening programme, such as occupational, educational, or community-based screening.
+• Partner with the North West London Integrated Care Board to explore ways to supplement the Latent TB Infection screening programme, potentially through occupational, educational, or community-based initiatives.

-- Endorsing a request to London Northwest University Healthcare NHS Trust to collaborate with Public Health to ensure sufficient secondary and community-based resources are available to address TB challenges in Harrow.
+• Endorse a request to London Northwest University Healthcare NHS Trust to collaborate with Public Health to ensure sufficient secondary and community-based resources are available to tackle TB challenges in Harrow.

 Early Homelessness Prevention